 Aquaculture (growing fish) + Hydroponics (growing plants) = Aquaponics

-Aquaponics is a system of fish in tanks, whose wastewater is pumped to vegetables in grow beds filled with gravel.
+An aquaponics system contains fish in tanks, whose wastewater is pumped to vegetables in grow beds filled with gravel.
 The roots take up the nitrates and grow like crazy.
 The water returns to the tank, filtered clean.
 The organic vegetables and fish provide a complete diet, a good thing for an uncertain world.

 You can grow the fish and plants by placing the fish in a large water tank.
 You then drain the water from the tank into a gravel bed.
 Positive bacteria would break down the ammonia waste of the fish to produce nitrogen, which helps the growth of the plants.
 Then, the filtered water travels to the growing bed and later returned to the fish tank.